coraallencoleman/RankingMethods/README.md

 July 28-30: JSM talk
 August 2018: send paper to Ron for final edits, submit

-##TODO
+## TODO
 - fix WeightedLossRanking function when loss = 0
-- create way to compare rankings (a metric?) could use total loss?
+- ranking_metric create way to compare rankings (a metric?) could use total loss?
-- create a metric that allows you to test how often you meet your goal (% true top 10 in ranking's top 10).
+- ranking_metric create a metric that allows you to test how often you meet your goal (% true top 10 in ranking's top 10).